-Despite his many flaws and failures, Bebel throughout his long career was animated by a belief in pluralism and a faith in human compassion.
-He provided a banner around which advocates of a new, more egalitarian model of democratic Praxis could and did rally.
-That set him apart from millions of bourgeois Germans but provided the foundation for his celebrity among the working classes.
-In 1913-1914, before Social Democratic conscripts were sent to die in Flanders and on the eastern front and in the Atlantic, Kaiser Wilhelm II and the authoritarian German state were haemorrhaging political legitimacy: the respect of the masses flowed in a different direction.
+Daily headlines demonstrate that Arab Springs can become Arab Winters when transitions to democracy produce hybrid regimes that satisfy no one.
+Salman Rushdie has written that when such transitions are misread, cultures "bleed into each other."63 Wherever pluralism is under attack, a kaleidoscopic view of history can contribute to revealing the truth and to reconciling opposing groups who mistakenly believe they are embarked on incompatible paths to a better future.
+A belief in pluralism and a faith in human compassion animated Bebel throughout his long career and set him apart from millions of his fellow Germans.
+Nevertheless, in 1913-14, before Social Democratic conscripts were sent to die in Flanders and on the eastern front and in the Atlantic, Kaiser Wilhelm II and the authoritarian German state were hemorrhaging political legitimacy: the respect of the masses flowed in a different direction.
 By viewing strategies for emancipation and counter-strategies for exclusion through the lens of a single life, Bebel's biographer can suggest that struggles for democracy are inseparable from beliefs, institutions, and conflicts that claim to make the world safe for it.